shaoqx/DS-5899-paper/README.md

 ## Overview
 ### Background
-molecular modeling (1.geom 2.orbital) -> energy calculation -> DFT -> DM21
+Molecular modeling is a promising with to understand and design everything made out of molecules.
+What does a molecular model looks like? atomic geometry & electronic structure How to model a molecular?
+Energy calculation -> solving Schrödinger equation -> one of the method: DFT DFT is already successful but have limitation.
 ### Problem
+Eliminate some limitation in accuracy of DFT calculation:
-Pathological errors from approximations in existing functionals need to be addressed for the **accuarcy**.
+- Pathological errors from approximations in existing functionals need to be addressed for the **accuarcy**.
+- from 0 to 1 in some application system.

 One of the root of such error is the violation of exact conditions for systems with fractional electrons [see John Predew for more insight]
 ### Approach